 First-year and transfer students, for all undergraduate programs except pre-pharmacy and PharmD:

-Fall Term: March 1 to receive priority consideration for admission, financial aid, scholarships and housing.
+Fall Term: March 1 to receive priority consideration for admission, financial aid,

 Spring term: December 1

 Applications submitted after March 1 will be considered on a space-available basis.